Your guide to combining formula with breastfeeding.

 72-96 hours: 30-60ml (1-2oz)

-If your baby is also breastfeeding, you won’t know how much they are getting at the breast, so it’s a good idea to start with a small amount of formula and observe your baby’s cues.
-If your baby appears happy and relaxed, they may have had enough.
-If your baby is still searching for more, you should give more.
+If your baby is also breastfeeding, you won’t know how much they’re getting at the breast, so it’s a good idea to start with a small amount of formula and observe your baby’s cues.
+If your baby appears happy and relaxed, they’ve probably had enough.
+If your baby is still searching for more, you should give a bit more.

-Feeding amounts vary per baby, and these are only guidelines, so use them as a starting point.
-You may need to give less or more.
-It’s incredibly important to always pay attention to your baby’s hunger and fullness cues.
+It’s incredibly important to pay attention to your baby’s hunger and fullness cues.
 If you have concerns about the number of wet and poopy diapers your baby is making, or your baby’s behavior, always call your baby’s provider to discuss it.

 For good books on this topic, I recommend Mixed Up! by Lucy Ruddle, Feeding Your Baby Boob, Bottle & All by Olivia Hinge and Feed the Baby by Victoria Facelli.

-If you want more support, it’s a great idea to reach out to a lactation consultant, either in your area or virtually, who is supportive of all infant feeding choices.
+If you want 1:1 support, reach out to a lactation consultant who’s supportive of all infant feeding choices.
 You and your family deserve compassionate and knowledgable care.

 Next